hareemxd/process-wiki/Configuration Management Handbook/CM01 Control Changes Process/CM01-001 Analyze Changes Process/CM01-001-03 Plan Changes.md

 This document defines the procedure(s) and best practices to plan engineering changes.

 ### Definition
-Change Planning is the third step of the **Control Changes** process.
-Planning determines implementation by assigning priority and release status of **Affected Items**.
+Planning is the third step of the **Analyze Changes** process.
+Planning creates an implementation roadmap for the changes by assigning priority and release states of the **Affected Items**.

 ### When to use Plan Changes
-Owners of changes must use this procedure when submitting Engineering Change Requests (ECRs).
+The Owner of the change must use this procedure when submitting Engineering Change Requests (ECRs).

 Review Board members tasked with reviewing ECRs should use this procedure as reference.

 ### Best Practices

-#### Prioritize Test-Dependent Changes
+#### Prioritize Schedule Drivers
-Changes involving items that are essential for testing (test configurations, test software) should be prioritized to support rapid development.
+You should prioritize the changes that significantly influence scheduled activities (production, procurement, testing).

 #### Review Applicable Control Procedures
-You should reference **CM01-002 Perform Changes**, **CM01-003 Review Changes**, and their subordinate procedures to support change planning estimates.
+You should reference **CM01-002 Perform Changes**, **CM01-003 Review Changes**, and their subordinate procedures, to support change planning estimates.
 ### Plan Changes Procedure

 1. Identify the **Affected Items** of the change.